Add a pop of color to your indoor or outdoor garden with Purple Succulents! We have added the best ones to help you make the right pick!

 Botanical Name: Sedum spurium ‘Dragon’s Blood’

-This mat-forming evergreen perennial succulent showcases a fantastic display of purple-red or burgundy hue on fleshy rounded green leaves in a rosette.
+This mat-forming evergreen purple leaf succulent showcases a fantastic display of purple-red or burgundy hue on fleshy rounded green leaves in a rosette.

 34. Tolimanensis Echeveria